Frequently Asked Questions

 Required Application Materials

 We require all applicants to submit GRE scores (the GMAT is not considered a substitute) and transcripts from all post-secondary institutions.
-Three reference letters and the Departmental Questionnaire are also required.
+One reference letter and the Departmental Questionnaire are also required.
 We also require proof of English proficiency for international applicants.
 Optional materials include a statement of purpose and a resume/CV.
 The graduate school may have some additional required materials; if so, these will be listed on their website.

 - For the M.S.: For more information on the application process, see: http://www.depts.ttu.edu/elearning/masters/systems-engineering-management/